Civics: Government

 The National Mall

 The National Mall, or simply the Mall, is a long, narrow park like area that stretches westward from Capitol Hill.
 This is the location of some of the city's leading tourist attractions and the site for many festivals, demonstrations, and celebrations.
 Several outstanding museums that are part of the Smithsonian Institution are located along the Mall west of Capitol Hill.
 The Smithsonian Institution operates cultural, educational, and scientific facilities throughout Washington, D.C.
-The facilities include several museums on the Mall that house a total of more than 130 million items.
+The facilities include several museums on the Mall that house of more than 130 million items.

 Washington MonumentFarther west are the Washington Monument and Lincoln Memorial.
 The Washington Monument is a slender, white marble pillar dedicated to the memory of George Washington.
 It is the tallest structure in Washington, D.C. rising 555 feet 51/8 inches.
 An elevator inside carries visitors to the top.
 Lincoln Memorial is a white marble monument that honors Abraham Lincoln.
 On the outside, 36 columns (one for each state that existed when Lincoln died) support the roof.
 Inside is a majestic marble statue of Lincoln seated in a chair.